terbe2022/uiuc-legislative-intelligence-hub/index.md

 ### Legislative Assistant (Conversational AI Interface)

-The Legislative Assistant leverages the most recent vectorized legislative dataset to provide structured, citation-backed responses to natural language queries.
+The Legislative Assistant delivers structured, citation-backed analysis of Illinois legislative activity in response to natural language questions.
+Built within the Microsoft Copilot AI Agent framework using GPT-4.1, it operates in a controlled, session-based environment designed for contextual reasoning and rapid legislative interpretation.

-This assistant was developed in Microsoft Copilot using the GPT-4.1 model within the Microsoft AI Agent chatbot framework.
+This assistant complements the platform’s deployed semantic retrieval system (MiniLM + FAISS).
+While the retrieval system supports structured filtering and vector-based similarity search, the Legislative Assistant focuses on synthesis, explanation, and executive-ready insight.

-Responses are structured as:
+Responses are structured to include:

 - **Short answer** (1–3 sentences)
 - **What the bill does**